Existence and regularity of weak solutions for a fluid interacting with a non-linear shell in three dimensions: Introduction

 \subsection{The coupled PDE}

 We first discuss the Koiter shell model (see e.g. \cite{CiarletVol3,Koiter}) which describes the evolution of the elastic boundary of the fluid domain.
 Let $\Omega\subset\R^3$ be a domain such that its boundary $\Gamma=\partial\Omega$ is parameterized by a $C^3$ injective mapping $\bvphi:\omega\to\R^3$, where $\omega\subset\R^2$.
 To simplify notation we assume in this paper that the boundary of $\Omega$ can be parameterized by a flat torus $\omega=\R^2/{\Z^2}$ which corresponds to the assumption of periodic boundary conditions for the structure displacement.
-We consider the periodic boundary conditions just to avoid unnecessary technical complications (see Remark~\ref{rem:boundary}).
+We consider the periodic boundary conditions just to avoid unnecessary technical complications (see Remark~\ref{rem:boundary}). {An example of such domain is a cylindrical domain, see Figure \ref{fig:3d}, with periodic boundary condition for the fluid velocity on the inlet/outlet part of the boundary.
+Namely, in this setting we can identify the inlet and the outlet part of the boundary, and thus the fluid domain is a $3d$ torus, which fits in our framework.}

 We denote the tangential vectors at any point $\bvphi(\by)$ in the following way:

 The unit normal vector is given by $\displaystyle{\bn(\by)=\frac{\ba_1(\by)\times\ba_2(\by)}{|\ba_1(\by)\times\ba_2(\by)|}}$.
 The surface area element of $\partial\Omega$ is given by $dS=|\ba_1(\by)\times\ba_2(\by)|d\by$.
 We assume that the domain deforms only in the normal direction and denote by $\eta(t,\by)$ the magnitude of the displacement.
 This reflects the situation when the fluid pressure is the dominant force acting on the structure in which case it is reasonable to assume that the shell is deforming in normal direction.
 In this case the deformed boundary can be parameterized by the following coordinates: